-Arrears of pay are treated as income when it is paid to the employee, regardless if the income was earned over a previous entitlement period or periods.
-A lump sum payment of back pay is treated in the same way as other remunerative lump sums and is applied from the beginning of the entitlement period in which it is paid and attributed forward for up to 52 weeks (see 59.9.2)
+Arrears of pay are treated as income when it is paid to the employee, even if the income was earned over a previous instalment period or periods.
+A lump sum payment of back pay paid in respect of a particular period is applied from the first day of the instalment period in which it is paid and attributed forward for the number of days to which it relates (see 59.9.2).